When you are looking for places to stay when planning your amazing Cuba holiday, everywhere there seems to come up the words casa particulares!

 How To Book A Casa Particular In Cuba!

-There are several ways to book a casa particular in Cuba in 2023.
+There are several ways to book a casa particular in Cuba.

 This approach might give you surprises though, some nice and some not so nice when you see the actual accommodation standard!